 Metric Tolerance

 Light Output -9.6%

 System Wattage +12.7%

-CRI -5.9%
+All reported color rendition metrics -5.9%

-- Product spec sheets will be reviewed for potential product misrepresentation (i.e. the product qualified is different than the product received during Surveillance Testing).
+- 1. Product spec sheets will be reviewed for potential product misrepresentation (i.e. the product qualified is different than the product received during surveillance testing).
 This will include the spec sheet submitted for qualification and may include review of spec sheets found in the marketplace. - a.
 Due to the varying nature of spec sheets, no two cases of product misrepresentation are alike.
 As an example, a product with a form factor that has changed since qualification would not be allowed under the Surveillance Testing Policy. - 2.
 Upon completion of testing, the DLC will review the results.
 The established tolerances (above) will be applied to the test data to verify compliance. - a.
 When reviewing against Table 1: - Parent products will have tested data reviewed.
-Reported data of parent products found to not be in compliance with policy will be corrected outside of Surveillance Testing. - ii.
-Child products will be evaluated against reported data only. - b.
-When reviewing against Table 2: - i.
-Parent products will have both the tested and reported data listed on the QPL reviewed.
-These products will only be considered non-compliant if they fail to meet the Table 2 tolerances for both the tested and reported data. - ii.
-Child products will be evaluated against reported data only. - c.
-Products will be reviewed against the Primary Use Designation (PUD) that was selected for Surveillance Testing.
-If non-compliant, the product will be removed from the selected PUD on the QPL.
-Additional PUDs will remain on the QPL unless the results (such as failing efficacy) determine that the product does not meet the requirements of the additional PUDs. - d.
-Some Technical Requirements are not explicitly listed in Table 1 or Table 2.
-These include requirements such as lumens per foot, zonal lumens, or zonal efficacy.
-For these requirements, the root metric will be examined (e.g. light output when examining lumens per foot).
+Reported data of parent products found to not be in compliance with policy will be corrected outside of surveillance testing.